Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công nhân sắp xếp các thùng dầu tại một nhà máy ở Chennai, Ấn Độ. Ảnh: AFP

-Russia's energy export revenues reached 1.63 trillion rubles ($17.7 billion) in October - an 18-month high.
+Russian energy export revenues reached 1.63 trillion rubles ($17.7 billion) in October – the highest level in 18 months.

-The US Treasury Department declined to comment on this information.
+The U.S. Treasury Department declined to comment on this information.

 Source